ElayadeIsmail/ElayadeIsmail/README.md

 ### Hi there, I'm Ismail Elayade -[website] 👋

-## I'm a Full-Stack JavaScript Developer!!
+## I'm a Full-Stack Developer!!

 - 🔭 Learning New Technologies ⚡
-- 👨‍💻 Full-Stack Developer at SQLI.
+- 👨‍💻 Full-Stack Developer.
-- 🥅 2023 Goals: Keep Learning more stuff.
+- 🥅 2024 Goals: Keep Learning more stuff.
 - ⚡ I LOVE Football ⚽, Running 🏃‍♂️ and Music 🎧

 ### Connect with me: